danmbrown/city-of-whispers/Playbooks/Conduit.md

 - They need convincing to help you.

 ### "Trade Tongue"
 You speak a local dialect specific to trading or commerce.
 Pick two descriptors for the dialect.
 When you Observe Someone, you may freely ask, "Do they speak the Trade Tongue?"
+When interacting with someone who speaks the Trade Tongue, roll with advantage.

 **Descriptors**
 - Secret (people don't know about it)